 Spell Focus: For 2 chi the monk can add +2 to their Energy Magic attacker roll.

-Movement Action: Can spend 2 cr to make a movement and perform an action at any point in the movement.
+Movement Action: Can spend 2 cr to make a movement and perform a reaction on another target's failed defender roll.

 Bleeding Strike: The monk can add 1d4 bleeding damage for 3 rounds to any strike for 2 cr.